“Diapers for Babies” Hurricane Fund

 Clean diapers are among the first things families with young children request in disaster situations, and NDBN is ready to help.

-Experience from last year’s hurricane season taught us that donating dollars is more impactful than collecting, and shipping individual boxes of diapers across the country.
+Our experience has demonstrated that donating dollars is more impactful than collecting, and shipping individual boxes of diapers across the country.
 Shipping is more expensive than most people consider.

 On average, donated dollars allow NDBN and member diaper banks to get twice as many diapers.
 Why?
 Because we can get diapers at costs lower than wholesale.
 When you give to NDBN, you double your impact.